GrammAcc/linearmoney/documentation/md/linear_money_model.md

 It doesn't make much sense to multiply an arbitrary object by another arbitrary object whether it is a physical object or a conceptual token.
-The properties of a *unit of account* as a quantity of some kind of object are universal whether the object is physical or not, so the intuition informed by the examples above holds for money in general.
+The properties of a *unit of account* as a quantity of some kind of object are universal whether the object is physical or not, so the intuition we develop through this model holds for money in general.

-Okay, we have a vector space, and we can define physical assets as vectors, which we can use in arithmetic, so we've mathematically satisfied the properties of a *unit of account*, but we need to be able to convert those physical assets to different currencies in order to satisfy the properties of a *store of value* and *medium of exchange* and finally get past the limitations we've faced for two
+We have a vector space, we can define physical assets as vectors, and we can use them in arithmetic, so we've mathematically satisfied the properties of a *unit of account*, but we need to be able to convert those physical assets to different currencies in order to satisfy the properties of a *store of value* and *medium of exchange* and finally get past the limitations we've faced for two